 Alaska Airlines Cadet Program

-As a part of the cadet pilot program, Alaska Airlines offers Pilot Development Program (PDP) in coordination with Horizon Air.
+As a part of the cadet pilot program, Alaska Airlines offers a Pilot Development Program (PDP) in coordination with Horizon Air.

 Now, let’s explore the PDP.